deloachtech/zepher-symfony/README.md

 [Zepher](https://zepher.io) provides RBAC, SaaS, Customer networking and fee-based app versioning to an existing codebase.

-This is the Symfony implementation of the [Zepher object processor](https://github.com/deloachtech/zepher-php/blob/master/src/Zepher.php).
+This is the Symfony implementation of the [DeLoachTech\Zepher\Zepher](https://github.com/deloachtech/zepher-php/blob/master/src/Zepher.php) object processor.
 It's released under the MIT license for public use.

 > This package includes the [free version](https://zepher.io/pricing.html) of Zepher with a minimal `config/zepher.json` file.
 You can modify it manually , or create your own using the [zepher.io dashboard](https://zepher.io).